STP-Software-Engineers-2022/NGTD_App/docs/MANUAL.md

 ```

 ### Understanding `main.py` flags
-The correct handling of flags can be investigated by reading the operation section within this documentusing or running `main.py` with the `-h` flag directly.
+The correct handling of flags can be investigated by reading the operation section within this document or running `main.py` with the `-h` flag directly.
 This will output a summary of all flags and how to use them.

 ### Invalid R number
-If an invalid R number is provided, the followinf error message will be received.
+If an invalid R number is provided, the following error message will be received.
 ```
 HTTP Error: R number is not associated with a gene panel or does not exist.
 Please refer to Genomic Test Directory for guidance.
 ```

-The current NHS Genome Testing Directory docuemtn can be downloaded using the following command:
+The current NHS Genome Testing Directory document can be downloaded using the following command:
 ```
 python3 main.py -d
 ```
 This document will by default be saved within the `docs/` directory and can then be used to identify the valid R number associated with a clinical indication.

 ### Investigate database
-To perfom checks on the database and verify that data has been added as expected, NGTD.db may be opened using a database administration tool such as [DBeaver](https://dbeaver.io).
+To perform checks on the database and verify that data has been added as expected, NGTD.db may be opened using a database administration tool such as [DBeaver](https://dbeaver.io).

 DBeaver can be downloaded using the following [link](https://dbeaver.io/download/).
-DBeaver Communiy is a free and open source tool.
+DBeaver Community is a free and open source tool.
 Select the application corresponding to your local operating system.
 ![Alt text](img/dbeaver_install_1.png)

 Once installed, click on the "New Database Connection" icon on the top left of the page and select SQLite.